Process Guide

 Scratches Not Removing

-• Not rotating sample 90° between grits
+• Not rotating the sample 90° between grits on unidirectional (belt or stationary) grinding

 Excessive Deformation